 - Fast facts

-With these resources, and resources like them, any member of your team should be prepared to handle most matching gift occurrences and problems.
+With these resources, any member of your team is now armed with working knowledge of matching gifts and is prepared to handle most matching gift occurrences and problems.
+Otherwise, you won’t truly maximize your matching gift potential.

-Once you have a solid understanding of matching gifts and an idea of how the process will work internally, it is time to spread the word.
+Once your team has a solid understanding of matching gifts and an idea of how the process will work internally, it’s time to spread the word!
 People need to know about matching gifts before they can request them.

 Put matching gifts on your ‘ways to give’ page, like Girls Scouts of Greater Atlanta did: